Skalbeard/BrainsAtPlayUnity/README.md

 3) In the settings.js, add definitions to the feature you want to send to Unity to the commands and edges list.

-BCIReceiver implements a platform dependent interface that either listens to messages coming from the server.
+BCIDataListener implements a platform dependent interface that either listens to messages coming from the server.

 DataSender is the script that sends event from Unity to the WEB server.
 To add adittional send methods you have to do the following: